gmetais/sw-delta-nodejs/README.md

 }
 ```

-**Success scenario 3:** the delta was correctly calculated, but there are so many changes between the two files, that the weight of the delta file would be bigger than the asked file.
+**Success scenario 3:** the delta was correctly calculated, but there are so many changes between the two files that the weight of the delta file would be bigger than the asked file.
+The asked file is sent.
 ```
 result = {
      body: '...', // the content of the asked file as a string